 No permitted sign shall be allowed to fall into disrepair or become unsightly, as determined by the Board or the Design Review Committee.

-Under no condition shall any sign or notice be posted with a code that opens any Community gate or other controls access to any Community facility.

 Signs shall not be larger than 9 square feet.

 Flags and banners may be no larger than 15 square feet.